StatStud/book-club/content/posts/letting-go.md

 ## Summary

+If you desire something, then you admit that it is outside of your and something you must work to obtain.
+Desire blocks receiving and results in fear of not getting.
+The energy of desire is, in essence, a denial that what we want is ours for the asking.

+Although the world may appear stingy and hostile towards other people, there is zero reason why we should buy into this paradigm. (remember the second law of consciousness?
+We are only subject to a negative thought or belief if we *consciously* say that it *applies* to us).
+It's a shift in our we label the universe.

+Totally surrendering desire means being okay if you finally obtain the goal, **AND** being okay if you *never* obtain the goal.
+It's being content with your inner self, understanding that it's not the external world that builds us up, but our inner work.
+It means giving up the sentimental idea of self-sacrifice, pain, and suffering that comes with achieving goals.

+Just choose to *be* that person and let go of the block of desiring to be that way.

+The way we become that exciting person whom people want to know is to simply *picture*, in your mind, the kind of person we want to be and surrender all the negative feelings and blocks that prevent us from being that.

+"What we hold in mind tends to manifest"

 ## Notes

 Here again, the essential point of freedom is whether we have chosen **consciously** to fulfill a certain want, or whether we are being blindly run by **unconscious** programs and beliefs.